laffan/psd-to-json/README.md

 # PSD to JSON

-Output the layers of a psd as optimized assets with a manifest.
+Output the layers of a psd as game assets by using a layer naming system.

+Outputs optimized sprites, spritesheets and tiles with a JSON manifest.

 ## Installation